dashygo097/rvcpu/sims/README.md

 make    # Ninja by default, and you can always change the generator
 ```

-or manually follow this by default:
+or manually follow this :

 ```bash
 mkdir -p build